Oxford, St Mary Magdalen Church

 This created some problems, as the Abbey of St Frideswide had acted as the patron of the Saxon church.
 The abbey tried on several occasions to assert their right to the new church, but they were refused.
-When Oseney Abbey was founded in 1129 it took over both chapels, and provided vicars for St Mary Magdalen until the Dissolution of the Monasteries four centuries later.
+When Oseney Abbey was founded in 1129 it took over both chapels and provided vicars for St Mary Magdalen until the Dissolution of the Monasteries four centuries later.

 The church was rebuilt in 1194 by St Hugh, the powerful Bishop of Lincoln.
-The newly rebuilt church had close ties to both King John and Richard I, both of whom where born at nearby Beaumont Palace (now destroyed).
+The newly rebuilt church had close ties to both King John and Richard I, both of whom were born at nearby Beaumont Palace (now destroyed).
 Richard seems to have had a fondness for the church and granted the parishioners the right to use a common seal bearing the crescent and star device that he used during the Third Crusade.

-Part of St Hugh's 12th century building survives in the south aisle, east chancel wall, and St Thomas Becket's altar.
+Part of St Hugh's 12th-century building survives in the south aisle, east chancel wall, and St Thomas Becket's altar.
 In 1320 the Carmelite order established what is now the Lady Chapel, which contains Elizabethan glass in its middle window.
 In the late 13th century Devorguilla de Balliol built an oratory in the south aisle to serve her new foundation, Balliol College.

 A medieval vicar was John Felton or Haresfelde, who served from 1397-1434.
 Felton was such a popular preacher that after his death his grave at St Mary Magdalen became a minor place of pilgrimage.
-A later vicar was the theologian William Tresham (1534-1537) who acted as a commissioner for the trial of the Oxford Martyr's, the Bishops Latimer, Cranmer, and Ridley.
+A later vicar was the theologian William Tresham (1534-1537) who acted as a commissioner for the trial of the Oxford Martyrs; the Bishops Latimer, Cranmer, and Ridley.

-Near the south door is a 16th century holy water stoup, and the south porch is also a product of the 16th century.
+Near the south door is a 16th-century holy water stoup, and the south porch is also a product of the 16th century.
 The tower was rebuilt in the early 16th century with stones taken from Rewley Abbey in Oxford.

-After the Reformation the patronage of St Mary Magdalen was taken over by Christ Church College, though it maintained very close ties to the three colleges in the parish; Balliol, St John's, and Trinity.
+After the Reformation, the patronage of St Mary Magdalen was taken over by Christ Church College, though it maintained very close ties to the three colleges in the parish; Balliol, St John's, and Trinity.
 The church was openly Royalist, even during the Commonwealth, and it was the first church to resume using the Book of Common Prayer for services; a month before the Restoration of the Monarchy.
 A reminder of these Royalist ties is a portrait of Charles I over St Thomas' altar.